• Skip to main content

 About The Flower Farm

-Here at Shifting Blooms, the flowers that go into your bouquet are not shipped in from half-way around the world.
+Here at Shifting Blooms, the flowers that go into your bouquet are not shipped in from halfway around the world.
 Instead, they’re grown right here in Saskatchewan.

-While I grow mostly for weddings, subscriptions and events, I also devote a section of my garden to drying flowers for Holiday wreaths and planters, as well as dried flower magnets and ornaments.
+While I grow mostly for weddings, subscriptions, and events, I also devote a section of my garden to drying flowers for Holiday wreaths and planters, as well as dried-flower magnets and ornaments.

-Copyright © 2025 · Shifting Blooms · Design by Studio Mommy
+Copyright © 2026 · Shifting Blooms · Design by Studio Mommy